-Here are some tips to improve the security of your website and protect it from malware.
+This article on Website Protection guide helps you to improve the security of your website and gives a complete view on how to protect from malware.

 You might be using a content management system (CMS) like WordPress, Joomla or Drupal, etc. A CMS is easy to use, and it is an excellent platform for managing your site, but if it is not updated from time to time, it can lead to cyber attacks.

 CMS providers regularly release new updates and patches for their CMS products to provide a higher level of security and patch known vulnerabilities.
 Hence, it is important to make sure that your CMS, plugins, themes, extensions are up-to-date.
 This is one of the essential tips for website protection.

 Use Web Application Firewalls

 Web Application Firewalls serve as the shield for your website protection from malicious traffic and hackers.
 A web application firewall examines your website traffic on a regular basis.

 It also analyses the source of the website traffic and the type of information requested by the source.

 Based on all those factors, the Web Application Firewall allows the legitimate traffic and blocks the malicious ones like hackers and spambots.